| Water conditioning can be described as "virtually any form of

 the red line indicates the low-impedance path the signal will take which

+creates a loop around the unit.
 Note: If a beam (or rebar) is a part of a concrete

 inner-structure, you may not even be aware that it is